How to Cook Perfect Rice Vermicelli Noodles

 You now have perfect Vietnamese bún — ready for Vietnamese bowls, salads, and weeknight meals.

-5 Tips for Perfect Rice Vermicelli Noodles
+5 Tips for How to Cook Perfect Rice Vermicelli Noodles

 1. Never Boil – hot water is enough.
 Vermicelli noodles soften rapidly.
 Boiling breaks down the starch too quickly, leading to mushy, clumped strands.
 Hot water is all they need.